blockfab/mission/README.md

 ## Personal Mission

 It is all for my recovery.
-I handover my will to the power of god and let him show me how to live.
+I hand over my will and my life to my higher power and let it show me how to live.

 ## Company Mission